alopez/alopez.github.com/email.md

   so I will not respond to your email.

 Are you seeking information about courses or programs at the university?
-: I not currently teaching nor directing academic programes, so please don't email me.
-I wish you best of luck, but there's nothing I can do to help you, so I will not respond to your email.
+: Every course that I co-teach has an explicit policy on how to contact the organizers, which is listed on the course page in learn.
+If you are in my course, please follow that policy.
+If you aren't in the course and you aren't sure who to contact, please contact the course organizer listed in DPRS or PATH (who might be me, or might be someone else).

 Are you interested in other university business?
-: While on leave, my university responsibilities are limited to advising my current PhD students.
-I am unlikely to respond to emails about other university business.
+: I am unlikely to respond to emails about university business unless I'm obliged or already committed to something.

 Are you interested in something not covered by the answers above?
 : It is unlikely that I will respond to emails on other topics.
 My